HotpotDesign/App-Store-Screenshots/README.md

 This guide is written by https://myhotpot.io.
 We make it easy to create attractive [App Store screenshots](https://myhotpot.io/templates/iphone_xs_max?s=github), [Google Play screenshots](https://myhotpot.io/templates/samsung_s9?s=github), Chrome Store screenshots, [app icons](https://myhotpot.io/templates/app_store_icon), and other graphics needed for apps, websites, and extensions.

 ## Overview
 App screenshots are crucial for engaging users on the App Store, Google Play, and the Chrome Store.
-With almost one million apps competing for user attention, studies show most consumers only browse for a few seconds before deciding whether to download an app.
+With almost one million apps competing for user attention, studies show many consumers only browse for a few seconds before deciding whether to download an app.

 ## App Store Screenshot Sizes